cflixdev-projects/chip8-emulator/README.md

 ---

-## 🔬 Implementation Notes
+## Implementation

-The main loop performs 16-bit instruction fetch and dispatches through a bitmask-based decode tree — the standard approach for CHIP-8, chosen for both speed and clarity:
+The main loop fetches a 16-bit instruction and dispatches on the high nibble using a bitmask switch.
+This is the standard decoding strategy for CHIP-8 and keeps the dispatch path predictable.

 ```c
 /* Fetch two bytes and assemble the 16-bit opcode */